EARnagram/lessons/sec4/angular_http/lesson/README.md

 ```

 Once you have some, do a quick `GET` request
-`http://localhost:3000/api/presidents` in postman and make sure you've
+`http://localhost:3000/api/presidents` in Postman and make sure you've
 got some JSON coming back.

 ## Demo of Starter Code